mandarmgd/svm-optimization/README.md

 Data set - [https://archive.ics.uci.edu/dataset/602/dry+bean+dataset](https://archive.ics.uci.edu/dataset/602/dry+bean+dataset)

-## Optimizing Nu-Support Vector Machine Classifier and plotting convergence graph of the best model obtained.
+## Optimizing Nu-Support Vector Machine Classifier and plotting convergence graph.
 This was done by
 - Taking 10 samples of the data set through random sampling (with replacement) and ensuring that each sample is preprocessed
 - Training Nu-SVM classifier along with Randomized Search optimization on parameters like 'kernel', 'nu' and 'gamma'
 - Tabulating the results: This contains the best accuracy obtained in case of each sample and the parameter values the accuracy was obtained on